Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/logging-in-first-time.md

 ### Overviews, Projects, Tasks, Discussions, Content, and Dashboards

-On the very left of the screen, you can find the **main navigation items**, Overviews, Projects, Tasks, Discussions, Content, Dashboards.
+On the very left of the screen, you can find the main navigation items, **Overviews**, **Projects**, **Tasks**, **Discussions**, **Content**, **Dashboards**.

 <img src="../images/overview-personal-navigation.png" alt="Personal Overview highlighting the main navigation items in Slingshot" width="800"/>

-You probably noticed that Projects and Discussions are both missing in the image above.
+You probably noticed that projects and discussions are both missing in the image above.
-It's true, not all navigation items are present in your Home, Organization, or Projects.
+It's true, not all navigation items are present in your home, organization, or projects.
 So, why is that?
 Let's answer that question quickly...

-As your Teams have Projects, only Teams have all the main navigation items.
-Discussions are used to chat among members of an Organization, Team or Project, so you'll find Discussions there.
-And finally, Overviews give you a quick status of projects, teams, or your personal work, so you'll find them there.
+As your teams have projects, only **Teams** have all the main navigation items. **Discussions** are used to chat among members of an organization, team or project, so you'll find discussions there.
+And finally, **Overviews** give you a quick status of projects, teams, or your personal work, so you'll find them there.

 <img src="../images/overview-team-navigation.png" alt="Teams Overview shown in Slingshot" width="800"/>

 The image above shows a Slingshot team, so all the main navigation items are present.
-Tasks represent work to be done and Discussions are used to chat with members of your team or project.
-Content is about cloud storages and boards, basically you connect to cloud storages and then use boards to organize and share that content with others.
+**Tasks** represent work to be done and discussions are used to chat with members of your team or project. **Content** is about cloud storages and boards, basically you connect to cloud storages and then use boards to organize and share that content with others.
-Finally, Dashboards allow you to quickly create and share data visualizations so you can turn your data into insights.
+Finally, **Dashboards** allow you to quickly create and share data visualizations so you can turn your data into insights.
 Follow the links for further details about [overviews](overviews.md), [projects](projects.md), or [tasks](tasks.md).

 ### Notifications and User Settings